As the playoffs continue, here are three things for MLBTR readers to keep an eye on today:

 1. ALDS resumes:

 Game 3 of the ALDS is today, with the Yankees and Blue Jays headed to New York while the Mariners and Tigers head to Detroit.
 For the Yankees, today could be the club’s last stand as they face elimination.
 Carlos Rodon (3.09 ERA) will take the mound for the club opposite Toronto righty Shane Bieber (3.57 ERA in seven starts).
-In Detroit, the Tigers will be hoping to take a lead over the Mariners after they managed to tie the series in a game started by Tarik Skubal on Sunday.
-It’ll be a much less favorable pitching matchup this time around, with Jack Flaherty (4.64 ERA) on the bump for Detroit against Seattle right-hander Logan Gilbert (3.44 ERA).
+In Detroit, the Tigers will be hoping to take a lead over the Mariners after Seattle managed to tie the series in a game started by Tarik Skubal on Sunday.
+This time around, Jack Flaherty (4.64 ERA) is on the bump for Detroit against Seattle right-hander Logan Gilbert (3.44 ERA).
 The Mariners and Tigers are set to play at 4:08pm local time at Comerica Park, while the Blue Jays and Yankees will square off at 8:08pm local time in the Bronx.

 2. Rays ownership introductory presser: